|Study Period:||2016 - 2026|

 |Largest Market:||Asia Pacific|

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The titanium alloy market was estimated at over 195 kilo tons in 2020 and is expected to register a CAGR of over 3.5% during the forecast period (2021-2026).
+The titanium alloy market was estimated at over 195 kiloton in 2020, and the market is expected to register a CAGR of over 3.5% during the forecast period (2021-2026).

-- On the flipside, the premium pricing of titanium alloys and negative impact of COVID-19 pandemic are expected to act as a restraints for the market.
+- On the flip side, the premium pricing of titanium alloys and the negative impact of the COVID-19 pandemic are expected to act as restraints for the market.

 - By microstructure segment, the alpha and near-alpha alloy segment is estimated to account for the largest share.

 Scope of the Report

 Titanium alloys exhibit a unique combination of mechanical and physical properties, which make them desirable for certain critical applications in the aerospace, chemical, medical, and energy industries.
 The titanium alloy market is segmented by microstructure, end-user industry, and geography.
 By microstructure, the market is segmented by alpha and near-alpha alloy, alpha-beta alloy, and beta alloy.
 By end-user industry, the market is segmented by aerospace, automotive and shipbuilding, chemical, power and desalination, and other end-user industries.
 The report also offers market size and forecasts for 11 countries across major regions.
 For all the segments, the market sizing and forecasts have been done on the basis of volume (kiloton).

 |Other End-user Industries|

 Alpha and Near-alpha Alloys to Drive the Titanium Alloys Market